Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state

-In the case of the Bayesian problem setting, we further assume existence of a prior probability on hypotheses.
+In the Bayesian problem setting, we further assume the existence of a prior probability on hypotheses.
 Suppose there exists a prior probability $(\pi_0, \pi_1)$ on the null and alternative hypotheses.
-Then, the mean error probability is defined as
+Then, the mean error probability is given as $\pi_0 \alpha_n (T_n) + \pi_1 \beta_n (T_n)$.
+Thus, for a given class of POVMs $C$, the optimal mean error probability is defined as